Denver Pedestrian Accident LawyerRequest Free Consultation

 Pedestrians’ Right-of-Way in Crosswalks

-- Where there are no traffic control signals in operation, vehicle drivers are expected to slow down or stop to allow pedestrians already crossing a crosswalk to proceed.
+- Where there are no traffic signs or traffic control signals in operation, vehicle drivers are expected to slow down or stop to allow pedestrians already crossing a crosswalk to proceed.

 - Pedestrians are prohibited from making sudden entries into the path of moving vehicles in a way that can cause harm to themselves and other road users.